jupyterhub/mybinder.org-deploy/terraform/README.md

 - sql admin API needed to be manually enabled [here](https://console.developers.google.com/apis/library/sqladmin.googleapis.com)
 - matomo sql data was manually imported/exported via sql dashboard and gsutil in cloud console
 - events archive history was manually migrated via `gsutil -m rsync` in cloud console

+## OVH

+The new OVH cluster is also deployed via terraform in the `ovh` directory.
+This has a lot less to deploy than flagship GKE, but deploys a Harbor (container image) registry as well.

+### OVH Notes

+- credentials are in `terraform/secrets/ovh-creds.py`
+- token in credentials is owned by Min because OVH tokens are always owned by real OVH users, not per-project 'service account'.
+  The token only has permissions on the MyBinder cloud project, however.
+- the only manual creation step was the s3 bucket and user for terraform state, the rest is created with terraform
+- harbor registry on OVH is old, and this forces us to use an older harbor _provider_.
+  Once OVH upgrades harbor to at least 2.2 (2.4 expected in 2022-12), we should be able to upgrade the harbor provider and robot accounts.